noir-lang/noir/docs/docs/concepts/foundation/communication/cross_chain_calls.md

 As mentioned earlier, there will be a link between L1 and L2 contracts (with the L1 part of the link being the portal contract), this link is created at "birth" when the contract leaf is inserted.
 However, the specific requirements of the link is not yet fully decided.
 And we will outline a few options below.

 The reasoning behind having a link, comes from the difficulty of L2 access control (see "A note on L2 access control").
 By having a link that only allows 1 contract (specified at deployment) to send messages to the L2 contract makes this issue "go away" from the application developers point of view as the message could only come from the specified contract.
-The complexity is moved to the protocol layer, that must now ensure that messages to the L2 contract are only sent from the specified L1 contract.
+The complexity is moved to the protocol layer, which must now ensure that messages to the L2 contract are only sent from the specified L1 contract.

 :::info
 The design space for linking L1 and L2 contracts is still open, and we are looking into making access control more efficient to use in the models.